 Beef tips are a comfort food favorite that are sure to please everyone.

-My teriyaki beef tips are tender and juicy and the homemade pineapple-infused teriyaki sauce that they’re smothered in provides a wonderful flavor boost.
+My teriyaki beef bites are tender and juicy and the homemade pineapple-infused teriyaki sauce that they’re smothered in provides a wonderful flavor boost.

 These steak tips are a cinch to make and ready in a half hour.